 Entering and exiting the core is an important aspect and should not be forgotten about.
 With implications regarding airflow as well as fitment, the end tanks are also something that Unitronic went through many working prototypes and production samples prior to it being approved for production.
 Unitronic’s T6061 cast Aluminum end tanks are designed with tolerances of +/- 0.020” to ensure perfect fitment across all of our production units, paying very close attention to its multiple OEM mounting points with the OEM radiator/support, A/C Condenser, and lines constraints.
 Additionally, sufficient spacing between the A/C condenser and radiator was ensured to limit unwanted heat transfer between the elements.
 Inlet and outlet design has also been optimized to ensure smooth airflow through the intercooler and feature a “bead roll” to ensure the charge hoses stay securely affixed.

-Unitronic's Intercooler Upgrade Kit for vehicles equipped with 1.8/2.0 TSI Gen3 MQB engine, is a direct OEM replacement kit.
-Using 3D modeling technology, Unitronic's Intercooler upgrade is a direct bolt-in upgrade that installs within a matter of hours.
+Unitronic's Intercooler Upgrade Kit for vehicles equipped with 1.8/2.0 TSI Gen3 MQB engine and 8Y S3, is a direct OEM replacement kit.
+Using 3D modeling technology, Unitronic's Intercooler upgrade is a direct bolt-on upgrade that installs within a matter of hours.
 Basic mechanical knowledge and tools will accomplish the job.